 My Review: The BigSun Q953 is a feature-packed rechargeable spotlight made of aviation-quality aluminum alloy with a strong beam and large battery.

 On the highest beam setting, the light can shine through the length of 8 football fields.
-It has 3 brightness modes that you can use, high, medium, and low.
-There’s also flood lights on the side for you to use like a lantern with a high and medium brightness options.
+It has 3 brightness modes that you can use: high, medium, and low.
+There are also flood lights on the side for you to use, like a lantern with high and medium brightness options.
 For emergencies, there’s an SOS mode that flashes red and blue lights.

 On the top of the spotlight, it has a folding tripod for you to set up and free your hands in the dark.
 The spotlight also comes with a sling attachment to make it easier to carry if you don’t have a bag.

-I couldn’t find anything about BigSun advertising the spotlight to be waterproof or resistant, so I’d recommend to keep it as dry as possible.
+I couldn’t find anything about BigSun advertising the spotlight to be waterproof or resistant, so I’d recommend keeping it as dry as possible.
 If the light manages to fail you, BigSun offers a worry-free lifetime warranty.

 8. Buysight Rechargeable Handheld Spotlight